Generalization of Jordan-Lie of Finite Dimensional Associative Algebras: Introduction

 \global\long \su{\operatorname{\rm \mathfrak{su^{*}}}}

 \global\long \u{\operatorname{\rm \mathfrak{u^{*}}}}

 \end{singlespace}

 Let $L$ be a Lie algebra over a field $\mathbb{F}$.
 Recall that a subspace $B$ of $L$ is said to be an \emph{inner ideal} of $L$ if $[B,[B,L]]\subseteq B$.
 It is well-known that every ideal is inner, but inner ideals are not even subalgebras.
-Inner ideals of Lie algebras were first introduced by Benkart \cite{Benkart1976,Benkart1977}.
-She showed that inner ideals and the adjoint nilpotent elements of Lie algebras are related closely.
-Since certain restrictions on the adjoint nilpotent elements yield an elementary criterion for distinguishing the non-classical from classical simple Lie algebras in positive characteristic, inner ideals play a fundamental role in classifying Lie algebras \cite{Premet1987,Premet1986}.
+Lie Inner ideals were first introduced by Benkart \cite{Benkart1976}.
+In \cite{Benkart1977}, Benkart highlighted the relation between abelian inner ideals and the adjoint nilpotent elements of Lie algebra and proved that the she showed that abelian inner ideals and the adjoint nilpotent elements of Lie algebras are related closely.
+Since the adjoint nilpotent elements yield an elementary criterion for distinguishing the non-classical from classical simple Lie algebras in positive characteristic, inner ideals play a fundamental role in classifying Lie algebras \cite{Premet1987,Premet1986}.
 Inner ideals are useful in constructing grading for Lie algebras \cite{LopGarLozNeh2009}.
 It was shown in \cite{LopGarLoz2008} that inner ideals play role similar to that of one-sided ideals in associative algebras and can be used to develop Artinian structure theory for Lie algebras.
-Inner ideals of classical Lie algebras were classified by Benkart and Fernández López \cite{Benkart1976,BenkartLopez}, using the fact that these algebras can be obtained as the derived Lie subalgebras of (involution) simple Artinian associative rings.
+Inner ideals of classical Lie algebras were classified by Benkart and Fernández López \cite{Benkart1976,BenkartLopez}, using the fact that most of these algebras can be constructed as the derived Lie subalgebras of (involution) simple Artinian associative rings.
 In this paper we use a similar approach to study inner ideals of the derived Lie subalgebras of finite dimensional associative algebras.
 These algebras generalize the class of simple Lie algebras of classical type and are closely related to the so-called root-graded Lie algebras \cite{Baranov2018Arx}.
 They are also important in developing representation theory of non-semisimple Lie algebras.
 As we do not require our algebras to be semisimple we have a lot more inner ideals to take care of (including all ideals!), so some reasonable restrictions are needed.
 We believe that such a restriction is the notion of a Jordan-Lie inner ideals introduced by Fernández López in \cite{FLopez2006} (see also \cite{FLopez2019}).
 Baranov and Shlaka in \cite{BavShk} studied Jordan-Lie inner ideals of finite dimensional associative algebras.